WTBL-LD: History

-Digital television
+Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 WTBL-LD currently has a construction permit to move its signal to digital channel 38.
 A previous such permit, granted in 2006, expired on June 19, 2009.
 Around 2011, WGUD-LP consummated its relocation, and began broadcasting three subchannels, with programming from FamilyNet, MeTV and Pursuit Channel.
 The Cowboy Channel replaced FamilyNet on July 1, 2017.

+Beginning in October 2024, WTBL-LD's third subchannel has been affiliated with the Gray Television owned Gulf Coast Sports & Entertainment Network.
+The network is the television home of the New Orleans Pelicans of the National Basketball Association.